-In reviewing an application for admission to Otis College, the Admissions Office will assess all previous College transcripts for transferability of prior credit and will send a Transfer Evaluation to the applicant.
-(Please note: failure to provide all transcripts of previous College coursework at the time of application is a Code of Student Conduct violation and
+In reviewing an application for admission to Otis, the Admissions Office will assess all previous College transcripts for transferability of prior credit and will send a Transfer Evaluation to the applicant.
+(Please note: failure to provide all transcripts of previous College coursework at the time of application is a Code of Student Conduct violation and may result in disciplinary action.)
+Every applicant will have previous College credits assessed for applicability toward general liberal arts and sciences requirements.

 In addition, students accepted at the sophomore level will receive up to 17 transfer credits applied to Foundation Studio requirements.
-Students accepted at the junior level may receive up to a combined total of 63 credits toward studio and liberal arts and sciences requirements.
+Students accepted at the junior level may receive up to a combined total of 63 credits toward Studio and liberal arts and sciences requirements.

-In order to be eligible for transfer, courses taken at other institutions must be similar in contact hours, content, purpose, and standards to Otis College courses.
-The student must have received a grade of C or better for the transfer credit to be accepted at Otis College.
+In order to be eligible for transfer, courses taken at other institutions must be similar in contact hours, content, purpose, and standards to Otis courses.
+The student must have received a grade of "C" or better for the transfer credit to be accepted at Otis.
 Transfer credit will be accepted from appropriately accredited institutions in the U.S. or from international Colleges of comparable status.
-If the student believes that there are additional credits that should be considered for transfer, the student must complete a Request for Course Approval form (available online through the Otis College Dashboard) for each course and have the form(s) approved by the Department Chair and Registrar prior to the beginning of their junior year.
+If the student believes that there are additional credits that should be considered for transfer, the student must complete a Request for Course Approval form for each course and have the form(s) approved by the department chair and registrar prior to the beginning of their junior year.

 Junior transfer students have up to the fourth week of their first semester of classes to request consideration of transfer credits in addition to those accepted by the Admissions Office.
 No additional credit will be accepted for coursework completed prior to matriculation to Otis after these deadlines have passed, except in the case of an approved change in major.
-Courses intended to transfer toward upper division (junior and senior level) requirements must be taken at a four-year college or university at the junior or senior level and be similar in content and credits conferred.